4 types of dashboards: Operational, analytical, strategic & tactical

 What is a dashboard?

-A dashboard is an information management tool used to track business KPIs, metrics, and key data points that are relevant to your business, department, or a specific process.
+A dashboard is an information management tool used to track business KPIs, metrics, and key data points relevant to your business, department, or a specific process.
 Dashboards collect and visualize data from multiple sources, such as databases, locally hosted files, and web services.
-With these, you can monitor your business performance through historical trends, actionable data, and real-time information.
+With a dashboard, you can monitor performance through historical trends, actionable data, and real-time information.

 What's the difference between a dashboard and a report?